morningred88/AWS/DOP-C01_Devops_Prof/SDLC_Automation/SDLC_notes.md

 * Using cloudFormation template and change the source to different branch.

+## CodeStar

+CodeStar uses template to create a CodeStar project.
+So you can choose the runtime and template to build a CodeStart project.
+Then from here, you can add your own code to finish your own project.

+If you want to change some configurations, you need to go to **template.yml** to modify the file.

 ## Jenkins

 Working in the way of master and workers.
 Master and slave can be in a server.
 But when more jobs, such as code build, request to Jenkins, then it is better to have more workers in other instances.